zulip/zulip/docs/subsystems/html-css.md

 first add it to the appropriate place under `static/`.

-- Third-party packages from the NPM repository should be added to `package.json` for management by yarn, this allows them to be upgraded easily and not bloat our codebase.
-Run `./tools/provision` for yarn to install the new packages and update its lock file.
+- Third-party packages from the NPM repository should be added to `package.json` for management by pnpm, this allows them to be upgraded easily and not bloat our codebase.
+Run `./tools/provision` for pnpm to install the new packages and update its lock file.
 You should also update `PROVISION_VERSION` in `version.py` in the same commit.
 - Third-party files that we have patched should all go in